 8) Don’t Focus On Food

 Sound advice – don’t focus on the food.
 You are attending a gathering, a catch-up with friends and family.
-By focusing on the social side of the event you’re less likely to overeat and therefore more likely to keep pace with your weight loss efforts.
+By focusing on the social side of the event you’re less likely to overeat and therefore more likely to manage weight loss this summer.